webrage/hackland-cnc/Machine.md

   * press the __Cycle Start__ button
   * Restrain the work once the drilling of restraining holes complete *- If drilling restraining holes, this should be the first CNC process in your gcode*
   * return the feed rate to 100% *- when job is running as expected*

+### CNC Operating Rules of thumb
+* __Tight, but not over-tight__
+  *  try not to over tighten when doing a tool change
+* __Don't distract the PC__
+  * try not load or run other programs on the CNC PC - especially when running the CNC machine. *The CNC machine operates over very short timing cycles, such that the PC needs to "concentrate hard" on running the job and not be "distracted" by non critical stuff.
+It the PC gets out of step with the CNC machine the job will throw an error*

 ### CNC Shutdown Steps
 1. __Clean up the machine area__